C3n7ral051nt4g3ncy/Prot1ntelligence/README.md

 You will be able to gain intelligence on:
 - ProtonMail accounts/users
 - ProtonVPN IP adresses
-- ProtonMail PGP Keys of users
+- ProtonMail PGP Key of users
 - Digital Footprints left by the ProtonMail user on the Clear and Dark Web.
 <br>